Explore the art, history, museums and beautiful vistas on this interactive tour

 The Sierra Nevada region is rich in history, art, and nature — if you know where to look.
 There is plenty to explore and enjoy in this fair part of the world, from one-of-a-kind museums to scenic vistas to immersive historical experiences.

 To aid in your journey and guide you to new adventures and sites, we’ve put together the Sierra Scavenger Hunt.
-Follow along and share what you see with us on social media (FB & IG @getawayrenotahoe, Twitter @getawayRT), where we’ll be awarding prizes to the most active participants.
+Follow along and share what you see with us on social media so we can spotlight your art adventure.
+FB & IG @getawayrenotahoe, Twitter @getawayRT

 Walk through history